 Grave decorations are often not allowed in natural burial grounds such as Fried Wald or Trauer Waldoase both located in Germany, because arrangements, candles and tombstones do not fit into the natural environment of the forest.
 They are replaced by moss, ferns, wildflowers, colorful leaves and snow, which adorn the tree´s roots according to the season and make them individual places of remembrance.
 Nature takes over.

 Unique in Europe, the Memory Grove at Ad Medirraneum in Spain offers the possibility to bury an urn under an always-green orange tree, embedded in a wonderful scenery.

-Cimetière Catholique Granby, located in Granby, Quebec has devoted a portion of its land specifically to be used for the planting of a Bios Urn – the new garden is called Jardin d’arbre de vie in French, which roughly translates to “The tree of life garden”.
+Cimetière Catholique Granby, located in Granby, Quebec has devoted a portion of its land specifically to be used for the planting of a Bios Urn® – the new garden is called Le Boisé de Vie in French, which roughly translates to “The Wood of Life”.
 This Bios garden is welcome to people of all faiths, and from all religions.

 Do you know any recommendable natural burial grounds or memorial gardens?
 Let us know in the Comments section below!
 We´d love to hear from you.
 Or if you would like to start your own Bios Urn® natural burial ground, get in touch with us at [email protected].